 3-4 cups broccoli florets

-2 teaspoon Dish off the Block Superbly Herby Spice Blend
+2 teaspoons Dish off the Block Superbly Herby Spice Blend

 1 teaspoon salt

 6 tablespoons butter, divided

 1 cup raw rice, cooked to package directions (about 2 ½ cups cooked rice)

 40 Ritz crackers, crushed in a ziplock bag

 Bring a large sauce pan of salted water to a boil and add the broccoli.
 Cook for 3-4 minutes until the broccoli is bright green and tender when pierced with a fork, but still slightly crisp.
 Drain in a colander and run cold water over it to stop the cooking.
 Set aside.

 Place the chicken breast cubes on a cutting board and sprinkle the herb seasoning, salt, and pepper over the top.
 Massage the seasoning all over the chicken with your hands.

 Melt 4 tablespoons of the butter in a large deep skillet.
 Add the chicken and cook for 2-3 minutes, lightly browning on all sides.
 Remove from the skillet and set aside – note – the chicken will not be cooked through.